- Purpose and Applicability

 This generic chemical safety guidance describes basic prudent safety practice for handling pyrophoric reagents in research labs.
 Pyrophoric reagents react with air or moisture in air; this reaction can readily lead to fire.

 The principal investigator (PI) or the lab manager is responsible for developing and implementing standard operating procedures (SOPs) for the purchase, storage, and safe handling of pyrophoric reagents that are specific to the PI’s research.

 Pyrophoric (pyrophorus or fire bearing) reagents such as organolithium compounds (alkyl-, alkenyl-, and alkynyl- lithium, etc.) can ignite spontaneously in air.
 Even small amounts of pyrophoric chemicals can initiate a lab fire.
 Examples of pyrophoric reagents and hazards associated with these reagents are shown in the table below.
-A more extensive list of pyrophoric compounds can be found at the Carnegie Mellon EHS website and in Bretherick’s Handbook of Reactive Chemical Hazards.
+A more extensive list of pyrophoric compounds can be found in Bretherick’s Handbook of Reactive Chemical Hazards.

 |Pyrophoric Type||GHS Pictogram and Signal Word||Example|

 |Tertiary butyl lithium (tert.
 BuLi), trialkyl aluminum (R3Al), dialkyl zinc (R2Zn), trialkyl arsenic (R3As), etc.|